corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 Configuration is loaded from `cordapps/config/corda-updates-app.conf` file in the node's folder.
 Repository hoster node is required only if `corda-flows` transport is used.
 ```
-# URL of the repository where the hoster would serve the artifacts from.
-Supports http(s) and file transports.
-Proxies and authentication are not supported
-remoteRepoUrl=file:/path/to/local/repository

 # Class that implements the SessionFilter interface.
 Optional.
 sessionFilter=com.my.app.MySessionFilter
 ```